New Ideas in Constraining Nuclear Forces: Introduction

-This brings us to the point where several of the most crucial questions in nuclear physics intersect.
+Chiral EFT is a powerful tool for nuclear physics but there are many open problems that temper its promises.
 First, and foremost, the choice of power counting in chiral EFT is an unsettled matter~\cite{Epelbaum:2006pt,Phillips12,Griesshammer:2015osb,Nogga:2005hy,valderrama2016}.
-It should also be pointed out that there is no guarantee that a consistent power counting must exist.
-Second, to determine the numerical values of the finite number of LECs up to a given order in the $p/\Lambda_b$ expansion, i.e. to calibrate the theory to data, typically leads to a nontrivial parameter estimation or optimization problems~\cite{Ekstrom:2013kea,Ekstrom:2015rta,Carlsson:2015vda,Melendez:2017phj,Wesolowski:2018lzj}.
+It should be pointed out that there is no guarantee that a consistent power counting must exist.
+Second, to determine the numerical values of the finite number of LECs up to a given order in the $k/\Lambda_b$ expansion, i.e., to calibrate the theory to data, typically leads to a nontrivial parameter estimation or optimization problems~\cite{Ekstrom:2013kea,Ekstrom:2015rta,Carlsson:2015vda,Melendez:2017phj,Wesolowski:2018lzj}.
 Although not yet feasible, a direct Monte Carlo evaluation of the QCD path integral on a space-time lattice using lattice QCD methods could provide theoretical input for the LECs and/or valuable pseudo-data~\cite{Chang:2018uf}.
 Third, quantifying the probability distribution of the systematic EFT LECs in predictions of important nuclear observables requires statistical inference procedures that are currently being developed~\cite{Furnstahl:2015rha,Melendez:2017phj,Carlsson:2015vda}.
 Fourth, and last, the atomic nucleus exhibits a multitude of characteristic scales (shallow bound states, spatially extended halo states, cluster states, collective states, etc.) and it is not clear at the outset which is the optimal type of EFT for a particular problem.
 Linking these different EFTs for atomic nuclei deserves much more attention.
-Also, different many-body methods specialize in different classes of observables, e.g. deformed vs. spherical states, single-particle vs. collective excitations, clusterization, etc. Therefore, methods for transferring information about EFT interaction models obtained using different many-body methods to other methods could also be important.
+Also, different many-body methods specialize in different classes of observables, e.g., deformed vs. spherical states, single-particle vs. collective excitations, clusterization, etc. Therefore, methods for transferring information about EFT interaction models obtained using different many-body methods to other methods could also be important.